masteclab/books/README.md

 ## SCJP Sun Certified Programmer for Java 6
 ## PROFESSIONAL ANDROID™ 4 APPLICATION DEVELOPMENT
 ## ng-book 2 The Complete Guide to Angular
+## Electronics Projects with the ESP8266 and ESP32 Building Web Pages, Applications, and WiFi Enabled Devices